vEnhance/1802/r02.typ

 = Recitation worksheet for today

-I go too annoyed by the ugly angle brackets so I just retyped the whole thing lol.#footnote[Just kidding, I actually asked ChatGPT to make it into LaTeX, and then converted it to Typst with `pandoc`, hahaha.]
+I go too annoyed by the ugly angle brackets in the Canvas file so I just retyped the whole thing lol.#footnote[Just kidding, I actually asked ChatGPT to convert to LaTeX, then converted it to Typst with `pandoc`, hahaha.]

 Today we will discuss equations of planes as applications of the dot product and cross product.